BBC Radio 4 Extra: Archive

-Much of the channels schedule is formed of repeats from classic comedy and drama.
-The schedule spans The Goon Show (1950s) and Round the Horne (1960s), through Radio 2 favourites like The News Huddlines, Castle's On The Air and Listen to Les to recent Radio 4 shows such as Little Britain and Dead Ringers.
-Some of this content is newly discovered, such as copies of the version of Dick Barton Special Agent that were made for international distribution and early episodes of The Goon Show.
+Much of the channel's schedule is formed of repeats from classic comedy and drama.
+The schedule spans The Goon Show (1950s) and Round the Horne (1960s), through Radio 2 favourites like The News Huddlines, Castle's on the Air and Listen to Les, to recent Radio 4 shows such as Little Britain and Dead Ringers.
+Some of this content is newly discovered, such as copies of the version of Dick Barton Special Agent that were made for international distribution, and early episodes of The Goon Show.

 Original programmes

 The station has broadcast original programmes.
 Newsjack is a topical news sketch show which encourages contributions from listeners.
 Spanking New on Seven was stand-up comedy, and the BBC New Comedy Competition a competition for new comedians.
 Those who went on to have their own series on Radio 7 include John-Luke Roberts with Spats and Miriam Elia with A Series of Psychotic Episodes.

-The Mitch Benn Music Show featured comedy songs introduced by Mitch Benn.
+The Mitch Benn Music Show features comedy songs introduced by Mitch Benn.
 The Colin and Fergus' Digi Radio comedy sketch show ran for two series in 2005–2006.
-Serious About Comedy was a weekly show presented by Robin Ince in which comedians and comedy critics discussed comedy television, radio, DVDs, and films.
-Tilt was a satirical look at the week's news of views other than the norm.
-Knocker was a sitcom about a market researcher, written by and starring Neil Edmond.
+Serious About Comedy is a weekly show presented by Robin Ince in which comedians and comedy critics discussed comedy television, radio, DVDs, and films.
+Tilt is a satirical look at the week's news of views other than the norm.
+Knocker is a sitcom about a market researcher, written by and starring Neil Edmond.

+From April 2024, Yesterday In Parliament and The Daily Service both moved to the station as part of the end of separate scheduling for Radio 4's long wave service, in advance of the planned future closure of long wave.
+However, Yesterday in Parliament returned to Radio 4 on 24 March 2025.